dantaylor688/dantaylor688.github.io/about.md

 have also been an adjunct lecturer at [Eastern Michigan University](http://www.emich.edu/math/), where I have taught Intermediate Algebra and Calculus I.

-I want a place to host a variety of items, including:
+This site is a place to host a variety of items, including:

 * My own research
 * Applications to industry